roobenweb/roobenweb/_posts/tuts/2024-02-15-google-search.markdown

 If getting your website listed as soon as possible is your priority their is some action you can take so keep reading.

 ## How To Get Your Website Listed in Googles Search Results Today
-To get your website listed as soon as you can you're going to want to familiarize yourself with a program called <a href="https://search.google.com/search-console/" target="_blank">Google Search Console</a>
+To get your website listed as soon as you can you're going to want to familiarize yourself with a program called Google Search Console

 Google Search Console is a free tool that Google offers so that you can manage and keep track of your websites ranking in their Search Results.

-Google Search Console gives you the ability to submit request to Googles computer to come scan your website.
+Google Search Console gives you the ability to submit request to Googles computer to come so that they can come scan your website.

+## Signing Up For Google Search Console
+The first thing you need to do is sign up for a Google Account.
+Head over to <a href="https://search.google.com/search-console/" target="_blank">Google Search Console</a>.